 - Vaccination and vet visits

 Regular vet visits are essential for your Fox Face Pomeranians to stay healthy.
-If you are not taking your Pom to the vet annually, this is an easy change to make.
+This is an easy change if you are not taking your Pom to the vet annually.

 - Give plenty of love

 One of the most important things you can give your Fox Face Pomeranian is love and affection.
 Give them attention and let them know how much you love them.

 - Regular exercise and mental stimulation